BaobabHealthTrust/evr_stats_konsole/README.md

 # USAGE

-Copy the couchdb configuration example file to a new file and make your configurations.
+Copy the couchdb configuration example file to a new file and make your configurations point to the EVR couchdb.
 Copy by using the command below:

     cp config/couchdb.yml.example config/couchdb.yml